-Generally speaking, most prosecutors will not file cases where the blood alcohol level is below .08% by volume.
-This level of alcohol is based on previous scientific research showing that a person can not drive as carefully as a sober driver when his blood alcohol level above .08% BAC.
+Generally speaking, many prosecutors will not file DUI cases in Los Angeles where the blood alcohol level is below .08%.
+This level of alcohol is based on previous scientific research showing that a person cannot drive as carefully as a sober driver when his blood alcohol level above .08% BAC.
 Scientific also shows that the higher the DUI driver’s blood alcohol level, the more dangerous the driver is to the public and to himself.

 The DUI law in California developed over the years.
 At first, there was no specific DUI driver’s alcohol level at which you could not drive.
-As scientists started to understand the effects of alcohol, California adopted laws first to set illegal DUI driver’s blood alcohol level at .15% BAC and then gradually lowered it to .10% BAC and eventually reduced it to .08% BAC (the current legal illegal level of aclohol).
+As scientists started to understand the effects of alcohol, California adopted laws first to set legal DUI driver’s blood alcohol level at below .15% BAC and then lowered it to .10% BAC, eventually reduced it to .08% BAC (the current legal illegal level of aclohol).

-Currently, many experts on DUI intoxication think that a person who consumes even one drink of alcohol will have much slower reaction time and because of that, he will be a more dangerous driver.
+But even now many forensic experts on DUI intoxication think that a person who consumes even one drink of alcohol will have much slower reaction time and because of that, he will be a more dangerous driver.
 It will not be surprising if in the next few years, California will make it illegal to drive with a blood alcohol level of .05% for all drivers.
 Currently, this standard is applied to minors only.